How Did Valentine Get its Name?

 “We are open to a lot of options.
 Two of those most favored by the neighborhood are senior housing or a school,” he says.

-He says education is a big issue to residents, especially younger families who are moving into the neighborhood.
+He says education is a big issue for residents, especially younger families moving into the neighborhood.